ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 is a pivotal quantity that follows a Chi-Squared distribution.
 We can use its known cumulative distribution to create intervals of a chose size $\alpha$ in the space of the test statistic and then invert the definition of the test statistic to obtain intervals in $\sigma$.

-______
+_____

-***You have a dataset consisting of a number of 1-d observations which you assume come from a gaussian distribution.
-You know neither the true mean nor the true variance and would like to perform inference on the mean (but you don't care to learn about the uncertainty)***
+**You have a dataset consisting of a number of 1-d observations which you assume come from a gaussian distribution.
+You know neither the true mean nor the true variance and would like to perform inference on the mean (but you don't care to learn about the uncertainty).**

 <!--If I assume that my data comes from some Gaussian distribution with unknown mean and unknown variance, does it come from a gaussian with a given mean (regardless of the unknown variance)?-->